Electrically tunable stacking domains and ferroelectricity in moir\'e superlattices: Results

-The parameterization of $\V_0$, $d_0$, $\a_0$ and $\a_1$ for 3R and 2H \chem{MoS_2} was done using {\sc siesta}\cite{siesta} and is shown in Fig.~\ref{fig:DFT-slide}.
+The parameterization of $\V_0$, $d_0$, $\a_0$, $\a_1$ and $P_0$ for 3R and 2H \chem{MoS_2} was done using {\sc siesta}\cite{siesta} and is shown in Fig.~\ref{fig:Fig2}.
 Starting from the metal over metal configuration (AA), one layer was fixed and the other was translated along primitive cell diagonal in small increments, and the aforementioned quantities were measured at each point.
 By taking advantage of the $\Ct$ rotation symmetry of the moir\'e superlattices, the data were interpolated by a low order 2D Fourier expansion throughout configuration space, greatly reducing the number of calculations required.
 The stacking energy and equilibrium layer separation both vary by about 1 {\AA} / 0.1 eV, respectively, which is expected.
-We also found that both polarizability parameters vary significantly throughout the conifugration space.
-Additionally, 3R \chem{MoS_2} has a small nonvanishing local dipole density with zero mean (see Fig.~\ref{fig:slide-V-s-E} in Appendix B), whereas 2H \chem{MoS_2} does not.
+We also found that both polarizability parameters vary significantly throughout the configuration space.
+Additionally, 3R \chem{MoS_2} has a small nonvanishing local dipole density with zero mean, see Fig.~\ref{fig:Fig2} (e), whereas 2H \chem{MoS_2} does not.

-The lattice relaxation at finite electric fields was then performed in configuration space, including an additional in-plane displacement $\vec{u}(\vec{s})$ in the stacking and electrostatic energies, and minimizing the total energy numerically.
+The lattice relaxation at finite electric fields was then performed in configuration space, including an additional in-plane displacement $\mathbf{u}(\mathbf{s})$ in the stacking and electrostatic energies, and minimizing the total energy numerically.
 The two terms in $\V_{\text{elec}}$ were included separately in order to illustrate their individual effects.
-The quadratic term does not break any symmetries, and thus we can study its effect on the domain structures by mapping the 2D moir\'e superlattice to a 1D Frenkel-Kontorova (FK) model\cite{popov2011commensurate,lebedeva2016dislocations,lebedeva2019commensurate}, with a single domain wall across the path AB $\to$ SP $\to$ BA (see Appendix C for more details).
+The quadratic term does not break any symmetries, and thus we can study its effect on the domain structures by mapping the 2D moir\'e superlattice to a 1D Frenkel-Kontorova (FK) model\cite{popov2011commensurate,lebedeva2016dislocations,lebedeva2019commensurate}, with a single domain wall across the path AB $\to$ SP $\to$ BA (see Section III of the supplementary information for more details).
 The linear term breaks the $\mathcal{C}_6$ rotation symmetry of the 3R moir\'e superlattice, leading to a splitting between the AB and BA domains, which cannot be captured by a 1D FK model.